9thAAC/9thAAC.github.io/index.md

 </table>
 </html>

-We will have an individually funded conference dinner at to be advised on the evening of Tuesday 18th November.
+We will have an individually funded conference dinner at to be advised in the evening of Tuesday 18th November.

 <h2 id="travel">Travel Support for Students</h2>